Infections in Newborns

-Most babies become infected while coming down the birth canal during delivery.
+Babies often become infected while coming down the birth canal during delivery.
 This is called a “vertical” transmission.
-Occasionally, babies are infected before birth “in utero” or after birth.
+More occasionally, babies are infected before birth (“in utero”) or after birth.
 Infections acquired after birth are called “horizontal” transmission.
 Most neonatal infections are caused by bacteria.
-Infections can also be caused by viruses and much less commonly, fungi.
+Infections can also be caused by viruses, and much less commonly, fungi.
 In some cases, different categories of infections can result in similar outcomes.
 For example, sepsis – an infection of the bloodstream that can lead to brain damage and other permanent, negative outcomes – can be caused by many different pathogens.

 Newborns that are infected may show the following symptoms:

 - Decreased or elevated body temperature